-Compared with the latter part of the 1990s, annual consumption has grown by around 2.5 litres of pure alcohol, or slightly more than 30 per cent, according to the estimates which include unrecorded alcohol.
+In the past four years, annual consumption has amounted to about 10 litres of pure alcohol, which is a historically very high level.
+Compared with the latter part of the 1990s, this represents an increase of around 2.5 litres or slightly more than 30 per cent, according to the estimates which include unrecorded alcohol.

 Major changes have occurred in beverage preferences as well.
-Ever since the Second World War, wine has been growing in importance; it accounted for 43 per cent of all alcohol sales (measured in pure alcohol) in 2004.
+Ever since the Second World War, wine has been growing in importance; it accounted for 44 per cent of all alcohol sales (measured in pure alcohol) in 2005.
 'Strong beer' (alcohol content > 3.5 per cent by volume) has also long had a rising trend, and for several years it has been accounting for a clearly larger share of sales than spirits.
-In 2004, strong beer represented 29 per cent of sales.
-Medium-strength beer, however, has seen its share of sales halve in the past ten years to 11 per cent in 2004.
+In 2005, strong beer represented 29 per cent of sales.
+Medium-strength beer, however, has seen its share of sales halve in the past ten years to 11 per cent in 2005.
 The total share for beer was thus 40 per cent.

-If unrecorded alcohol is taken into account, the shares for wine and beer fall to approximately 37 per cent each in 2004, while spirits increase their share from 17 to 27 per cent.
+If unrecorded alcohol is taken into account, the shares for wine and beer fall to approximately 37 per cent each in 2004, while spirits increase their share from 17 to 26 per cent.
 In other words, beer and wine are more common than spirits even when unrecorded consumption is considered.
 It can thus be concluded that Sweden is nowadays a 'beer-and-wine country' and no longer a 'spirits country'.